-- Precision oncology and kinase inhibitor experts who have held leadership positions at four of the top global oncology companies: Amgen Inc., AstraZeneca plc, Novartis AG, and Pfizer Inc. Our team includes one of the inventors of Inlyta (axitinib), Lorbrena (lorlatinib) and Xalkori (crizotinib), the research co-lead for LXH254 and the translational co-lead for PLX8394.
-Our team members have also been involved with the development of Mektovi (binimetinib), Cabometyx (cabozantinib), Tabrecta (capmatinib), Zykadia (ceritinib), Braftovi (encorafenib), Rozlytrek (entrectinib) and EGF816. - Functional experts across domains such as biomarkers and toxicology who have developed their expertise at companies including AstraZeneca plc, Exelixis, Inc., GRAIL, Inc., Puma Biotechnology, Inc. and WuXi NextCODE Genomics USA, Inc. (now known as Genuity Science, Inc.).
+Precision oncology and kinase inhibitor experts who have held leadership positions at four of the top global oncology companies: Amgen Inc., AstraZeneca plc, Novartis AG, and Pfizer Inc. Our team includes one of the inventors of Inlyta (axitinib), Lorbrena (lorlatinib) and Xalkori (crizotinib), the research co-lead for LXH254 and the translational co-lead for PLX8394.
+Our team members have also been involved with the development of Mektovi (binimetinib), Cabometyx (cabozantinib), Tabrecta (capmatinib), Zykadia (ceritinib), Braftovi (encorafenib), Rozlytrek (entrectinib) and EGF816.

-• Senior leaders with a track record of success who have built and operated drug development businesses from research and development to commercial-stage operations at companies including Audentes Therapeutics, Inc., Biogen Inc., Novartis AG, PaxVax, Inc. (now part of Emergent BioSolutions Inc.), and Quanticel Pharmaceuticals, Inc.
+- Functional experts across domains such as biomarkers and toxicology who have developed their expertise at companies including AstraZeneca plc, Exelixis, Inc., GRAIL, Inc., Puma Biotechnology, Inc. and WuXi NextCODE Genomics USA, Inc. (now known as Genuity Science, Inc.). - Senior leaders with a track record of success who have built and operated drug development businesses from research and development to commercial-stage operations at companies including Audentes Therapeutics, Inc., Biogen Inc., Novartis AG, PaxVax, Inc. (now part of Emergent BioSolutions Inc.), and Quanticel Pharmaceuticals, Inc.

 We intend to leverage the experience of our leadership team to efficiently advance our pipeline.
-In addition to our strong leadership team, our scientific advisors include researchers who publish widelycited research on topics relevant to the study and treatment of cancer, lead clinical units at experienced precision medicine cancer centers in the United States and are actively involved in our drug development process and programs.
+In addition to our strong leadership team, our scientific advisors include researchers who publish widely-cited research on topics relevant to the study and treatment of cancer, lead clinical units at experienced precision medicine cancer centers in the United States and are actively involved in our drug development process and programs.
 Our scientific advisory board includes:

 - Keith Flaherty, M.D., Director of Clinical Research at the Massachusetts General Hospital Cancer Center, and Professor of Medicine at Harvard Medical School.
-Dr. Flaherty was a co-founder of Loxo Oncology, Inc. and is on our board of directors. - Ryan Corcoran, M.D., Ph.D., Director of the Gastrointestinal Cancer Center Program, Scientific Director of the Termeer Center for Targeted Therapy at the Massachusetts General Hospital Cancer Center and Associate Professor of Medicine at Harvard Medical School. - Ezra Cohen, M.D., Co-Director of the San Diego Center for Precision Immunotherapy, Assistant Director for Translational Science, and head of the Solid Tumor Therapeutics research program at Moores Cancer Center at UCSD. - Luis Alberto Diaz, Jr., M.D., Head of the Division of Solid Tumor Oncology, Grayer Family Chair, at Memorial Sloan Kettering Cancer Center. - Andrew Lowy, M.D., Professor of Surgery, Chief of the Division of Surgical Oncology and Clinical Director for Cancer Surgery at Moores Cancer Center at UCSD.
+Dr. Flaherty was a cofounder of Loxo Oncology, Inc. and is on our board of directors. - Ryan Corcoran, M.D., Ph.D., Director of the Gastrointestinal Cancer Center Program, Scientific Director of the Termeer Center for Targeted Therapy at the Massachusetts General Hospital Cancer Center and Associate Professor of Medicine at Harvard Medical School. - Ezra Cohen, M.D., Co-Director of the San Diego Center for Precision Immunotherapy, Assistant Director for Translational Science, and head of the Solid Tumor Therapeutics research program at Moores Cancer Center at UCSD. - Luis Alberto Diaz, Jr., M.D., Head of the Division of Solid Tumor Oncology, Grayer Family Chair, at Memorial Sloan Kettering Cancer Center. - Andrew Lowy, M.D., Professor of Surgery, Chief of the Division of Surgical Oncology and Clinical Director for Cancer Surgery at Moores Cancer Center at UCSD. - John lafrate, M.D., Professor of Pathology at Harvard Medical School and Director of the Center for Integrated Diagnostics at the Massachusetts General Hospital Cancer Center.